To Build a Fire: Themes

 Man versus nature is a major theme in the story.
 The protagonist decides to face the brutally cold temperatures of the Yukon Trail despite being warned by an older man.
 The short story depicts the protagonist's battle of life and death while highlighting the importance of the fire.
-Lee Mitchel, a familiar critique of London's work, commented on London's usage of naturalism in his plots.
-That the efforts of emphasizing the environment too much led, “In turn, everything that somehow contributes to those attempts is doubled and re-doubled, iterated and re-iterated, leaving nothing to occur only once” (Mitchell 78) throughout the story.
+Lee Mitchell, in a familiar critique of London's work, comments on London's usage of naturalism in his plots.
+In Mitchell's opinion, the efforts of emphasizing the environment too much suggest that, “[i]n turn, everything that somehow contributes to those attempts is doubled and re-doubled, iterated and re-iterated, leaving nothing to occur only once” (Mitchell 78) throughout the story.

 One theme illustrated in the story is the man's sense of judgment contrasted with the dog's animal instincts.
 Throughout the story, London hints that the dog has more knowledge of survival than the man; the judgment-versus-instinct theme is evident when the man builds the first fire.
 While the dog wants to stay by the fire to keep warm, the man is determined to keep moving.
 As the dog reluctantly follows the man across a frozen river, the dog is more cautious than the man.

 The protagonist's desperation is evident throughout the majority of the story.
 It is noticeable soon after the man falls into a frozen-over river.
 To save himself he scrambles to build a fire, but is too busy worrying about his survival to notice the mistake of building a fire underneath a tree that has collected an enormous amount of snow.
 After the first fire is put out, his desperation becomes more defined as he seemingly will do anything to survive, including attempting to kill his dog for warmth and using all his matches at once in a final attempt to light a fire.
 His desperation for survival and his fear of death cause him to panic, leading to his final demise as he freezes to death at the end of the story.